Harper College

 Some colleges require an interview as part of the application process.
 Even if the interview is not required by the school itself, you may want to request an interview in order to get a better idea of what it would be like to attend that school.

-Read more about Admissions Interviews in our Resources section
+Read more about admissions interviews in our Resources section

 If you are applying for a program in the performing or fine arts such as theatre, music, dance, or art, you may need to supply a portfolio of your work or perform an audition.
 The portfolio is a collection of your art and can be submitted in a variety of forms including electronic submission.
 Auditions are usually required for music, dance or theatre applicants.